thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 | PoSe Score Increases | Maximum PoSe Score * 2/3 | 3333 |
 | PoSe Score Decreases | 1 (per block) | Always `1` |

-The current PoSe scoring algorithm increases the PoSe score by 66% for each failed DKG session.
-Depending on timing, this allows for 2 (at most) failures for a masternode within a timeframe corresponding to the payment cycle (i.e a number of blocks equal to the number of registered masternodes).
+The current PoSe scoring algorithm increases the PoSe score by 66% of the maximum score for each failed DKG session.
+Depending on timing, this allows for no more than 2 failures for a masternode within a payment cycle (i.e a number of blocks equal to the number of registered masternodes).

 For example, using the values from above with 5000 masternodes: